RonenTGreat/100-days-of-code/log2.md

 ### Day 19: 26th June

 **Today's Progress:** I started with Object Oriented Programming today, I also used some packages such as turtle and pretty table.

+### Day 20 and 21: 27th and 28th June

+**Today's Progress:**  Day 20 and 21 #100DaysOfCode: I'm still on object-oriented programming, I used the concept to create a simple quiz game.
+Continued using the Turtle package and I solved some challenges with it, mostly creating repeating and random shapes using loops and the random module.